akai-katto/dandere2x/README.md

 # Tech Overview

 This following section is a brief, white-paper styled explanation of Dandere2x.
 For a more in-depth explanation, check out this link: https://github.com/aka-katto/dandere2x/wiki/How-Dandere2x-Works.
-I've simplified this landing page greatly to make the program more approachable for new users.
+I've simplified this landing page greatly to make the program more understandable for new users.

 ## Abstract (Introduction)